privacybydesign/irma-documentation/docs/stateless.md

 irma server -vv --store-type redis --redis-addr "localhost:6379" --redis-pw "placeholderPassword"
 ```

-> By default Redis does _not_ use TLS.
-Since the session data is not encrypted before being sent to Redis, you should turn on TLS for your Redis server!
+> By default TLS is _not_ enabled when using Redis.
+Since the session data is not encrypted before being sent to Redis, we recommend turning on TLS for your Redis server.

-Your Redis server configuration should look as follows:
+Your Redis server configuration may look as follows:
 ```
 requirepass placeholderPassword